Unintended Pregnancy in the United States

 - In 2011, 42% of unintended pregnancies (excluding miscarriages) ended in abortion, and 58% ended in birth.
-This was a small shift from 2008, when 40% ended in abortion, and 60% ended in birth.2
+This was a small shift from 2008, when 40% ended in abortion and 60% ended in birth.2

-• The rate of unintended pregnancies ending in birth decreased across all racial and ethnic subgroups.
-However, the proportion of women experiencing unintended pregnancy and choosing to end it in abortion was higher among black women than among women in other racial and ethnic groups.
+- The proportion of unintended pregnancies ending in birth decreased across all racial and ethnic groups between 2008 and 2011.
+The proportion of women experiencing an unintended pregnancy and choosing to end it in abortion was higher among black women (50%) than among women in other racial and ethnic groups (36–40%).2

-- The proportion of births that fathers report as unintended—about four in 10—is similar to that reported by mothers.
-The proportion varies significantly according to fathers’ union status, age, education level, and race and ethnicity.7
+- The proportion of births that fathers report as unplanned—about four in 10 in a 2006–2010 study—is similar to that reported by mothers.
+The proportion varied significantly according to fathers’ union status, age, education level, and race and ethnicity.7

 PREVENTING UNINTENDED PREGNANCY

 - Publicly funded family planning services help women avoid pregnancies they do not want and plan pregnancies they do want.
 In 2014, these services helped women avoid two million unintended pregnancies, which would likely have resulted in 900,000 births and nearly 700,000 abortions.8

 - Without publicly funded family planning services, U.S. rates of unintended pregnancy, and resulting births and abortions for 2014 would have been 68% higher.8

 - In 2010, the nationwide public investment in family planning services resulted in $13.6 billion in net savings from helping women avoid unintended pregnancies and a range of other negative reproductive health outcomes, such as HIV and other STIs, cervical cancer and infertility.9